The Ecommerce Guide for Marketing to Millennials: Stats, Tips, and Case Study

 Why You Should to Market to Millennials

-As the U.S. consumer market stabilized and grew, so did the influence and buying power of the millennial consumer.
+As the U.S. consumer market stabilised and grew, so did the influence and buying power of the millennial consumer.
 Unlike previous generations that were persuaded by traditional advertising and marketing campaigns of the Mad Men era, millennials didn’t develop loyalty for brands that didn’t reflect their generational values.

 According to Lexington Law, millennials are far more likely to respond to advertisements and marketing that is “relevant.”